kubernetes-sigs/alibaba-cloud-csi-driver/docs/bmcpfs-helm-readme.md

    - Lingjun infrastructure with VSC networking (recommended for optimal performance)
    - Standard VPC infrastructure (fallback support)
 4. **BMCPFS**: Pre-created Cloud Parallel File System in Alibaba Cloud, submit a ticket to enable bmcpfs openapi.
+5. **Lingjun Infrastructure**: Lingjun nodes must be initialized with BMCPFS before CSI driver usage

 ### Authentication Requirements

-- Proper IAM roles for accessing Alibaba Cloud APIs, and configure permissions to access NAS and EFLO services.
+- Proper RAM roles for accessing Alibaba Cloud APIs, and configure permissions to access NAS and EFLO services.
 The required permissions list is as follows, and the secret key with this permission needs to be associated with csi-provisioner.

 ```json
 {